Azure-Samples/active-directory-dotnet-webapp-openidconnect/README.md

 2. On the top bar, click on your account and under the **Directory** list, choose the Active Directory tenant where you wish to register your application.
 3. Click on **More Services** in the left hand nav, and choose **Azure Active Directory**.
 4. Click on **App registrations** and choose **Add**.
 5. Enter a friendly name for the application, for example 'WebApp-OpenIDConnect-DotNet' and select 'Web Application and/or Web API' as the Application Type.
 For the sign-on URL, enter the base URL for the sample, which is by default `https://localhost:44320/`.
+For the App ID URI, enter `https://<your_tenant_name>/WebApp-OpenIDConnect-DotNet`, replacing `<your_tenant_name>` with the name of your Azure AD tenant.
 Click on **Create** to create the application.
 6. While still in the Azure portal, choose your application, click on **Settings** and choose **Properties**.
 7. Find the Application ID value and copy it to the clipboard.
 8. In the same page, change the `logoutUrl` property to `https://localhost:44320/Account/EndSession`.
 This is the default single sign out URL for this sample.